 Please review these questions and answers carefully before deciding to proceed to the pass/fail form.

-Yes, all students will be permitted to convert any of their courses to Pass/Fail (P/F) grading for the Summer i and Summer II 2020 semesters.
+Yes, all students will be permitted to convert any of their courses to Pass/Fail (P/F) grading for the fall semester.

 If you are a student who is concerned that your passing letter grade will lower your GPA, you can opt to take the P grade.
 For instance, if you are an A or B student, and you’re concerned about your C grade, you could benefit by taking a P grade because it will not impact on your GPA.
 Academic advisors will be prepared to help you determine what is in your best interest.